On July 4, 2004 Greece won Euro 2004, the primary European football competition, in one of the greatest shocks in the history of football.

 Fireworks lit up the night sky over Athens almost as soon as the final whistle sounded half a continent away in Lisbon, as flag-draped Athenians poured onto the streets of the capital, hailing the 1-0 victory over Portugal as the best possible augury for the Athens Olympics that followed in August 2004.

-An report published on July 5 in the British Guardian summed up the mood: “As the players celebrated on the pitch, and Greek prime minister Costas Karamanlis jumped for joy in side the stadium, cannon fire echoed over the Acropolis and the streets of Athens filled with horn-honking jubilants.
+A report published on July 5th in the British Guardian summed up the mood: “As the players celebrated on the pitch, and Greek Prime Minister Costas Karamanlis jumped for joy inside the stadium, cannon fire echoed over the Acropolis and the streets of Athens filled with horn-honking jubilants.”

 “[Football has] managed to unite the country, something politics wasn’t able to do,” said Rehhagel.